spiritumduo/spiritumDuo/docs/technical/backend/graphql.md

 ## Authorization

-Authorization is handled in-detail in the project docs [here](./authentication.md).
 GraphQL queries and mutations have a wrapper `needsAuthorization()` that ensures the logged in user has the correct permissions assigned to their account to access an object.

 ```py